-As you know by now I chose to build an arbor for the Better Homes & Gardens 48 Hour Challenge.
+Recently I was invited to the 48-Hour Challenge with Better Homes & Gardens.
+For my project I chose to build an arbor!
 I’ve highlighted a few aspects of it over the last several weeks but I haven’t put down a play by play of our challenge.
 Hopefully you can follow along and if you want to tackle this project you’ll be ready, willing, and able!

 How to Build An Arbor

 - Wood: 4 8ft.
 4″x4″ for posts, 3 4″x4″ for cross braces, 2 10′ long 2″x8″ for the front and back beam, 5 2″x4″ sides and , 4 8ft.
 2″x2″, 2 8ft 1″x2″ for the hanging diamonds.

 - 1 Gallon of natural cedar stain.